junxit/us-congress-bills-113/metadata.md

 - 2013-04-09 — Placed on the Union Calendar, Calendar No. 14.
 - 2013-04-09 — Reported by the Committee on Natural Resources.
 H. Rept.
 113-26.
 - 2013-04-09 — Reported by the Committee on Natural Resources.
 H. Rept.
 113-26.
+- 2013-05-06 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2013-05-06 — Considered as unfinished business. (consideration: CR H2413)
+- 2013-05-06 — Considered under suspension of the rules. (consideration: CR H2410-2411)
+- 2013-05-06 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+291.
+- 2013-05-06 — Motion to reconsider laid on the table Agreed to without objection.
+- 2013-05-06 — Mr. Young (AK) moved to suspend the rules and pass the bill.
+- 2013-05-06 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 390 - 2 (Roll no. 130). (text: CR H2410)
+- 2013-05-06 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 390 - 2 (Roll no. 130).(text: CR H2410)